Glutinous rice: Vietnam

 Glutinous rice is called gạo nếp in Vietnamese.
+The term for the cooked rice is called xôi.
 Dishes made from glutinous rice in Vietnam are typically served as desserts or side dishes, but some can be served as main dishes.
 There is a wide array of glutinous rice dishes in Vietnamese cuisine, the majority of them can be categorized as follows: